MediaCrush/mediacrush.github.io/_posts/2013-11-21-How-we-open-sourced-our-startup.md

 News, we've seen comments like [this one](https://news.ycombinator.com/item?id=6189664) praising our philosophies.
 People talk about your stuff more if it's open source!

+## Roadmap

+So how do you make money with an open source website like this?
+We don't make much money out of ads, and the (generous) donations we receive probably won't last forever.
+We're working on a cool new thing that will let us manage and deploy new instances of MediaCrush for you.
+You'll be able to rent a MediaCrush server from us and have a private place to upload and share media.
+Of course, you can still set up a private instance on your own - we'll just make it nice and simple for you.
+We also plan to offer support to those using our private instances, as well as handle the deployment of updates and any other maintenance they might need.
+We aren't sure how this'll work out, so make sure you come back to read the follow up a few months from now!

 ## The bottom line

 Of course, all of this is meaningless if you can't be successful.
 There's the risk that someone will take your work,